 If there is a upstream and an associated (part of the same session) downstream flow, then there MUST exist separate classifiers for the upstream flow and the downstream flow.
 The Classifier is updated by the RSVP message for the reservation performed for the upstream and downstream flows.
-The session data flow MUST match the classifier to receive the Quality of Service associated with the RSVP reservation.
-Future reservations can change the classifier.
+The session data flow MUST match the classifier to receive the Quality of Service associated with the RSVP reservation.44